jstrzempko/IDCE30274_Lab-3_Exploring-Spatial-Data-Python/README.md

-# LAB 3: EXPLORING SPATIAL DATA USING PYTHON
+# Lab 3: Exploring Spatial Data Using Python
-Due: 6 November 2020
+Due: 6th November 2020

-The data for this lab can be found in the Lab 3 folder on the Course OneDrive.
+This repo was created to submit files for Lab 3 for IDCE 30274 Computer Programming for GIS taught by Professor Shadrock Roberts at Clark University.
+All scripts were created to learn functions within the arcpy library.
+It contains:

-##  WHAT TO SUBMIT
+* `Lab3_shape_exists.py`: test for the presence of a shapefile in the workspace using function `.Exists()`
-You will submit a file to your Github repo via Moodle.
-You will need to create your own `.py` files for the repo. *Be sure they all contain good comment headers!* Your repo should contain:
+* `Lab3_describing_data`: describe the properties of a shapefile using function `.Describe()` (`.dataType`, `.datasetType`, `.catalogPath`, `.baseName`, `.file`, `.isVersioned`, `.shapeType`, `.spatialReference.name`, `.spatialReference.type`, `.spatialReference.domain`)
-- `Lab3_shape_exists.py` - Use in-line comments to explain what each line of code is doing.
+  + This script contains single lines of code run in the ArcPy window within ArcMap with comments that show the output of each line.
+These cannot be replicated outside of the ArcMap environment.
+This script solely serves as documentation of the many functions used.
-- `Lab3_describing_data` – these are single lines of code that you ran in the ArcPy window with comments that show the output of each line.
+* `Lab3_list.py`:  output list of elements (files) from a specific file path and use a for loop to iterate over elements to carry out a repetitive task using functions `.ListFeatureClasses()` and `.Describe()`
-- `Lab3_list.py` – In the comment header, be sure to explain what the code is doing.
-Then use a block comment below the code to show your output.
+* `Lab3_listcopy.py`: use a for loop to iterate over elements of a list to copy files into a geodatabase using function `.CopyFeatures_management()`
-- `Lab3_listcopy.py` - Add a description of what this script does to the comment header of your code.
-You should describe this in terms of outputs and inputs.
+* `Lab3_listfields.py`: list the names and data types of the fields in the attribute table of the cities shapefile using function `.ListFields()`

-- `Lab3_listfields.py` - In the comment header, be sure to explain what the code is doing.
-Then use a block comment below the code to show your output.
+# The Code

-There is no README required for this lab.
-However, a good README with documentation will help you re-use these scripts in the future and demonstrate your technical and documentation skills to potential employers.
+The script is meant to be run using shapefiles provided for this class with file paths and names specific to the student submission.
+If questions arise, users can contact Jess Strzempko at JeStrzempko@clarku.edu for more help and further information.